surminus/surminus.com/content/post/installing-private-gems-during-a-docker-build.md

 tags: [docker, ruby]
 ---

+EDIT: This post is no longer relevant since Docker have introduced an `--ssh` flag in recent versions.
+See this [blog post for details](https://medium.com/@tonistiigi/build-secrets-and-ssh-forwarding-in-docker-18-09-ae8161d066).

 If you want to install [RubyGems](https://rubygems.org/) using [Bundler](http://bundler.io/) during a [Docker](https://www.docker.com/) build, life becomes a little bit more complicated when some of these Gems are hosted in a private Github repository.